alces/essentia-et-accidentia/articles/drafts/nexus_who_has_privilege.md

 	sys.exit(1)
 ```

 Privileges in Nexus can't be assigned directly to users (only to roles), so our next task is to find roles having a privilege with id equal to **privId** we've found at the previous step.
-Sample structure of a role's record in `security.xml` looks like this:
+A sample structure of a role's record in `security.xml` looks like this:

 ```
 <roles>